 This does seem to be a better alternative.
 After all, think about it, the president has changed, whether unilaterally or with the help of Congress numerous times.
 According to Forbes, the ACA has been changed 35 times so far!
 Thirty-five times and the law hasn’t even fully gone into effect!

 Doesn’t it stand to reason that if something must be changed 35 times before it is even implemented that perhaps, just maybe, it was passed a little too quickly—without giving it the proper consideration that it needs?
 After all, the health care industry is one-sixth of our nation’s economy.
 Shouldn’t we at least read the bill before we pass it?

 The Obamacare law in its current form is not only a disaster for small businesses that are becoming shackled with new regulations and taxes, but it is also a nightmare for the doctors themselves.

 For example, I have two friends who both operate citywide oral surgeon practices.
 They are dentists.
 They aren’t some gigantic corporation.
 They have a mom-and-pap dental practice that they started shortly after college.
-One does basic dental implant surgeons in Hartford Connecticut and the other does more sophisticated dental implants in Washington DC area.
+One does basic dental implant surgeons in Hartford Connecticut and the other does more sophisticated tooth implants in Rochester Hills.
 They’re not millionaires, but they employ around 4-5 people each at their respective practice.